fguchelaar/jenkins-lightson/README.md

 A Node.js application to control Bluetooth LED lights with respect to jenkins' build states.

+## Configuration

-To configure builds, you need to add a configuration-file named `config.js` in the root of the directory.
+To configure the builds, you need to add a configuration-file named `config.js` in the root of the directory.
 A sample configuration-file is provided in `sample-config.js`.
 The keys in the config-dictionary are the uuid's of the lights.